Omega Marine Chronometer: Further developments

 The case design for the calibre 1516 looked cosmetically identical to that of the 1511 series and used the same 1209/202 integral bracelet, however it was a smaller watch in terms of height by 5mm and included the addition of a sapphire crystal (which had previously been mineral in the calibre 1511).
 The bezel on the 1516 was also bonded to the case and the 4 screws are purely cosmetic.
 The 1516 also had a slightly different positioning of the number plaque.

 The 1516 Marine Chronometer was produced in 7000 units and sales ran between 1976 and circa 1980, by which point the watch had priced itself out of a much more competitive quartz market and changes in fashions and watch design had limited the Marine Chronometers marketability.

 Of the 7000 examples of the 1516 Marine Chronometers made approximately 10 examples were made in 18K yellow gold with integral yellow gold bracelet and 18K white gold plaque and bezel.
 There are currently 2 known examples of the 18K Marine Chronometer in private hands.
 The 18 carat watches were commissioned and the cases produced individually by the Fontana factory in Italy.
 The 18K integral bracelet was identical to that used on the earlier 18K calibre 1510 watches.

-4.19 MHz Ships Marine Chronometer
+4.19 MHz marine chronometer

-In 1978 the French Naval Hydrographic and Oceanographic Service (French: Service hydrographique et océanographique de la Marine or SHOM) requested a Quartz Ships Chronometer to acquire a reliable autonomous time source independent of external satellite and radio signals.
+In 1978 the French Naval Hydrographic and Oceanographic Service (French: Service hydrographique et océanographique de la Marine or SHOM) requested a quartz chronometer to acquire a reliable autonomous time source independent of external satellite and radio signals.
 The goal was a timepiece for navigational purposes, like establishing longitude by chronometer, with an accuracy better than 1 second a month.
 Thirty-six watch and clock companies applied.

-Omega's entry used a calibre 1525 movement giving an accuracy of less than 5 seconds per year and was selected after a year of testing at sea by the French Navy Hydrographic and Oceanographic service.
+Omega's entry used a calibre 1525 movement giving an accuracy of less than five seconds per year and was selected after a year of testing at sea by the French Navy Hydrographic and Oceanographic service.